Using Gzip for Storage Optimisation in Large CSV Data Sets

 You can decompress a CSV.gzip file using the command line interface (CLI) by using the

-command.
-Here’s an example of how to use the gunzip
+with the gzip command.
+Here’s an example of how to use the gunzip command to decompress

 a CSV.gzip file: